Coronavirus (SARS-CoV-2): Test Kits to Detect the Causative Agent of COVID-19

 Swabs: Based on CDC guidelines for clinical specimens, swabs with synthetic fibers and plastic shafts should be used for nasopharyngeal collections when 2019-nCoV is suspected.
 It's important not to use calcium alginate swabs or those with wooden shafts as they may contain materials that interfere with test results.
 For upper respiratory specimens, the CDC is recommending nasopharyngeal washes/aspirates, nasal aspirates or to collect both a nasopharyngeal swab AND an oropharyngeal swab made of synthetic fibre with plastic applicators.
 Once the specimens are collected, it is recommended that the swabs are placed in 2-3 ml of viral transport media.
 Suppliers of these swabs are listed in tables below.

-Immunoassays: Antibody tests performed on blood samples from infected persons became a useful tool in elucidating the links between several cases.
+Antibody tests: These tests are performed on blood samples from infected persons became a useful tool in elucidating the links between several cases.
 These links would not have been made if viral particles were looked for via PCR methods.
 This is due to the fact that the patient's immune defence might be successful in eliminating the virus and hence removing any trace of where it came from.
 However, when specific antibodies are searched for in the same patient, they will be able to be detected because they stay within the blood for several years.
 Commercial immunoassay tests to detect COVID-19 include a dual ELISA test to be performed.
 This detects specific IgA and IgG against the virus in the blood of infected patients.
 There is also an automated fluorescent immunoassay system to measure quantitatively or semi-quantitatively the concentration of the targeted analyte, which can be the viral antigen or IgM/IgG

-In development: Near ‘patient care’ or near POC assays that test for SARS-CoV-2 are currently in development and are awaiting approval by regulatory agencies in the form of a EUA or CE-IVD certification.
+Near ‘patient care’ or near POC assays that test for SARS-CoV-2 are currently in development and are awaiting approval by regulatory agencies in the form of a EUA or CE-IVD certification.
 There has so far been one POC test given FDA-EUA.
 These kits need to be used on a small analyser the hospital laboratory would need to have.
 On average, results are returned within the hour after taking a sample from the patient.

 There is also nanosensor diagnostics platforms in development to test for the virus, which would replace thermal screening guns, currently screening for high fever in people coming through airports and border controls.
 This technology, which will be in the form of a hand-held device, claims to give results specific for this virus and can produce a result within one minute.
 It does this by detecting the nucleocapsid protein specific for this virus by nanosensor and aptamer technology.